Updated Fall 2023

-The spookiest time of year is upon us!
+The spookiest time of year is almost upon us!

 Toronto abounds with legends of the paranormal.
 Famously haunted sites like Mackenzie House and Casa Loma are sure to please fans of otherworldly mysteries.
 Bring a flashlight and steady nerves when visiting these haunted spaces.